Bahrain client case studies

 The incorporation application package, including i) articles of association ii) name approval certificate iii) certificate of paid up share capital and iv) lease agreement was submitted to the MOIC and approval was received within a week.

 Corporate bank account

-With the Bahrain company successfully incorporated, Healy Consultants proceeded to assist the Client open an HSBC Bahrain corporate bank account to enable the company to send and receive funds.
+With the Bahrain company successfully incorporated, Healy Consultants proceeded to assist the Client open a business bank account with an international bank to enable the company to send and receive funds.
 Our banking team drafted a business plan detailing the i) company profile, ii) business activities and iii) expected transaction volume to support the application.
-Together with a complete bank application package, approval from HSBC was received within 2 weeks.
+Together with a complete bank application package, approval from the bank was received within 2 weeks.

 Virtual office services

 Before any Bahrain company incorporation can be completed, the Government must review and approve a lease agreement for office premises.
 Healy Consultants assisted our Client with finding and securing a lease agreement for an office space in Bahrain ensuring timely incorporation of the company.

 Kevin is the managing director of a successful Bahrain-based geophysical services company with a team of experts deployed on key projects in the Arabian Gulf.

 Kevin had been based in the UK, servicing Clients in the country.
 However, successful bids for major survey contracts in Abu Dhabi and Qatar had led to increased time away from the UK supervising projects in the Gulf, and had prompted Kevin to consider moving to the Gulf to tap new opportunities.

 The issue came to a head in when Kevin submitted a bid on tenders for extensive offshore surveys in the Gulf to the north of Bahrain (on behalf of a gas exploration company), as well as onshore on reclaimed land close to the capital, Manama.